 What is exclusivity?

-Before agreeing to exclusivity, creators should take time to understand what the brand considers a “competitor.”
-Is the restriction limited to direct market rivals, or does it include entire categories of products?
-How long will the exclusivity last?
-And most importantly, how will it affect the creator's ability to work with other brands they care about or rely on for income?
+Before agreeing, get clear on the scope.
+What exactly does the brand consider a competitor?
+Is it limited to direct rivals, or does it cover entire product categories?
+How long does the restriction last?
+And how will it affect your ability to work with brands you rely on?

 How to price exclusivity